Simple Tips To Create Professional Legal Documents Faster

 4. Understand your show/hides

-Show/hides are non-printing characters that appear in a document, such as paragraph markers (¶) and spaces (·), when the show/hide feature is turned on.
-These characters control how the document is spaced and paginated.
+Show/hides are non-printing characters that appear in a document, such as paragraph markers (¶) and spaces (·).
+When the show/hide feature is turned on, these characters control how the document is spaced and paginated.
 So, if you’re having any document formatting issues, turn on the show/hides to see what your formatting looks like “under the hood” in order to fix the problems faster.
-Some users even keep them on all the time.
+Some users even keep them on all the time – it’s the little paragraph marker button (¶) at the top of any Word document.

 5. Learn shortcut keystrokes for faster editing